GeniusVentures/diamonds/docs/ROADMAP.md

-# Diamonds OpenZeppelin Defender Integration - Project Roadmap
+# Project Roadmap

 ## Current Status: Production Ready ✅

-The OpenZeppelin Defender integration for the Diamonds module is now complete and production-ready.
+The Diamonds module is now complete and production-ready.
 This document outlines the current state, future enhancements, and maintenance roadmap.

-## ✅ Completed Features

-### Core Functionality

-- ✅ **OZDefenderDeploymentStrategy**: Complete implementation with robust error handling
-- ✅ **Auto-approval System**: Automated proposal approval and execution with polling
-- ✅ **Multi-sig Support**: Support for Safe (Gnosis) and EOA via configurations
-- ✅ **Contract Verification**: Automatic contract verification on Etherscan
-- ✅ **State Management**: Comprehensive diamond state tracking and updates

 ### Testing Infrastructure